athulkrishnakr/amd-cpu-pm/README.md

 # amd-cpu-pm
-Script to manage AMD CPU
+Scripts to manage AMD CPU

 ## Requirements:
 * amd-pstate to be enabled